adobebc/web-apps-sdk/README.md

 * Generates an article name based off the file name, converting `-` to white space.
 * The first character of each section, category and article name will be capitalized for presentation
 * HTML pages will be generated and automatically linked to the from the sidebar / search

+Currently builds to [docs.businesscatalyst.com](http://docs.businesscatalyst.com).
+Contact japalmer@adobe.com and dgundi@adobe.com to rebuild from the master repository.